nickbrowndev/pheonix/phoenix-project.md

 # Identifying Flow of Work
 Understanding the flow of work is critical to achieving The First Way.
 This is about identifying the Work Centers that are the constraints in your organisation.
-Work centers are where work is done, and workers support them.
-When a worker is supporting too many work centers at once they are the constraint, because the work centers cannot then work in parallel.
-Work Centers are made up of four things:
-* Machine - This is the tools required to complete the task.
-This can be a type of equipment or in certain circumstances a specific machine.
-The number of these machines, and the capacity of each determine one constraint
-* Worker - This is who is required to operatate the machine.
-The skills of this person determine who is able to perform the work.
-* Method - This needs to be standardised and documented so that other workers can execute it.
-This will also enable a level of consistence and quality.
-Documenting of the method (and supporting documentation), or reducing the complexity of the process (e.g. through innovation or automation) will increase the pool of workers who can complete the task, reducing the constraint.
-* Measures

 ## Tackling techinical debt
 1. Identify the top areas of technical debt